-An elegant 1914 Chicago night out with dinner and dancing at the Hotel Sherman's popular College Inn cost a whopping $1.50 per person including the surprising floor show - an exciting show performed by skaters on a miniature rink of real ice.
+An elegant 1914 Chicago night out with dinner and dancing at the Hotel Sherman's popular College Inn cost a whopping $1.50 per person including the surprising floor show - an exciting and entertaining show performed by skaters on a miniature rink of real ice.
 The hotel's entertainment directors had come up with a real crowd pleaser.
 Before long the Morrison Hotel, a nearby rival, had also installed an ice carnival to delight guests in their spectacular Terrace Garden restaurant.

 This delightful show business innovation caught on in a big way.
 In the late teens hotels in Cleveland, New York, Kansas City, San Francisco, and Los Angeles installed small permanent ice stages to offer delighted patrons an evening of dining, dancing, and lively revues on skates.
 Prohibition melted them all in 1920.
 Speakeasies had lots of ice, but none of it large enough for skating.